madhubs/11-production-deployment/README.md

   - Define a method on `bookView` called `initIndexPage` which hides any element with a class of `container`, shows any element with a class of `book-view`, and maps over the Book instances stored in `Book.all` to render each and append them to an element with the id of `book-list`.
   - Using jQuery's `Document.ready` functionality, invoke `Book.fetchAll` when the DOM has loaded, and pass `bookView.initIndexPage` as it's argument.

-*8. As a user, I want a view which displays any error messages that occur during the usage of my book list application.*

-- Create an Error View:
-  - Enclose your code in an IFFE.
-  - Define a global variable called `error-view` and assign an empty object literal as it's value.
-  - Define a method on `errorView` called `initErrorPage` which takes an argument of `err` and does the following:
-    - Hides any element with a class of `container` (or the class you chose to use).
-    - Shows any element with a class of `error-view` (or the class you chose to use).
-    - Empties any content within the element with an id of `error-message` (or the id you chose to use).
-    - Compiles the Handlebars template with an id of `error-template`.
-    - Renders the `err` argument into the template, and appends it to an element with an id of `error-message`.
-- Define a function called `errorCallback` which takes an error object as an argument when invoked.
-  - Log the error and pass the error to the `errorView.initErrorPage` view method.

-*6. As a developer, I want the client to have the ability to request all resources from the database through a RESTful endpoint.*

-- Create a new endpoint at `GET /api/v1/books` which will retrieve an array of book objects from the database, limited to only the `book_id`, `title`, `author`, and `image_url`.

 *10. As a user, I want a simple, clean looking UI so that my application is easy to navigate.*